ShivashankarareddyBA/mytube-gpt/README.md

-  bugfix: if the user not logged in it readirecting to browse page Unsubscribed to the onAuthStateChanged callback add hardcoded values to constants file
+  bugfix: if the user not logged in it readirecting to browse page Unsubscribed to the onAuthStateChanged callback add hardcoded values to constants file comopleted the mainconatiner and secondry container fetched popular movies from tmdb

 # Mytube-Gpt Features